Julie Isphording

 Mary Julie Isphording (born December 5, 1961, in Cincinnati, Ohio) is a retired female long-distance runner from the United States.
-She competed for her native country at the 1984 Summer Olympics in Los Angeles, California.
-However, she did not reach the finish line there.
+She competed for her native country at the 1984 Summer Olympics in Los Angeles, California, but failed to finish.
 Isphording set her personal best in the classic distance (2:30:54) in 1989.

 Bobbi Gibb, the first woman to have run the entire Boston Marathon, sculpted the 12-inch bronze figurines of a pony-tailed girl running that were given as trophies to Joan Benoit Samuelson, Julie Brown (athlete), and Isphording, the top three women marathoners at the US Olympic trials in 1984.